GregUtas/robust-services-core/README.md

   * its depth (in frames) on the stack: this controls indentation so that you tell how function calls were nested
   * the total time spent in the function (in microseconds)
-  * the net time spent in the function
+  * the net time spent in the function (in microseconds)

 All output appears in the directory specified by `OutputPath` in the configuration file.
-In addition to any specific outputs that you request, such as the initialization trace, every CLI session produces
+In addition to any specific output that you request, such as the initialization trace, every CLI session produces
   * a `console` file (a transcript of the CLI commands that you entered and what was written to the console)